23.5”h x 18”w x 18”d

 Confidence, being delicate in its beginnings, requires care in order not to be blown out.
 Images of fire imply pilot lights - on and exposed to the elements.

-Ceramic, Bronzel Powder, Shellac, Wax, Raku,
+Ceramic, Glaze, Bronze Powder, Shellac, Wax, Raku.

-16" W x 16" D x 20" H
+20" H x 16" W x 16" D